 Windows, external doors and joinery

-Repair category 2
+Repair category 1

 Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
 Within the limitations of our inspection, no significant defects were noted.
-Evidence of decay/weathering was noted to timber facias which will deteriorate if left unattended.
-It is assumed that replacement windows and doors comply with relevant building and fine negligible.

-building and fire regulations.